ooni/netem/README.md

 ```

 By passing this `nn` to `yourCode`, we can execute
-`yourCode` using the userspace network stacks we
+`yourCode` using the two userspace network stacks we
 just created above.